jklimek/places-api/README.md

 Places GUI
 =========

 Places GUI is also built using Symfony2 framework (API + GUI are build together as a single project) along with Bootstrap3.
+It consumes requested API and for the sake of presentation uses hardcoded (in ```.app/config/parameters.yml.dist```) Google Places API (with bumped daily limits)
 GUI consists of 2 pages:

 * index/listing page (```/```)